 4. Will it pay for my medical bills after a car accident?

 Bodily injury liability insurance does not cover your own medical bills.
-For that, you will need to purchase optional Med-Pay or Uninsured Motorist Coverage or have another source of medical bill payment (such as personal health insurance or Medicare).
+For that, you will need to purchase optional MedPay or Uninsured Motorist Coverage or have another source of medical bill payments such as personal health insurance or Medicare.

 5. How much bodily injury insurance must I carry in Nevada?

-Under Nevada’s insurance requirements, Nevada drivers must carry a minimum of 25/50 bodily injury liability insurance.
+Under Nevada’s insurance requirements, drivers must carry a minimum of 25/50 bodily injury liability insurance for their vehicles registered in the state.

 In many cases, however, these limits are not high enough to cover all of the other party’s damages from an accident.